urbanetter/webcomponent-talk/web-components.md

-# Web Components for non-idealists
+# Web Components for the Skeptic

 ---